 PolyJet 3D Printing

-To validate the aesthetics, ergonomics, or scale of a product.
+Industrial designs are generated to validate the aesthetics, ergonomics, or scale of a product.
 In this stage, the prototype simulates the final product, and the aim is to analyze for the best usability and overall ease of use.
+If the design is an electromechanical system, then this is typically where the engineers are mindful of how much internal space is required to package the PCBs and internal mechanisms while also accommodating external features like cosmetics and ergonomics.
 Typically, the focus is on using similar materials to the final product.
-For example, PolyJet 3D printing can create rubber-like parts, and FDM uses the same thermoplastics that can be found in injection molded pieces.
+For example, PolyJet 3D printing can create rubber-like parts, and SLA has several materials that simulate injection molded pieces.
+Carbon DLS also plays a powerful role for smaller components, as it can directly transition into scaled production without injection mold tooling requirements.
 Along with metal CNC machined prototypes and metal 3D printing, there are also some great, low-cost alternatives for building metal parts, e.g., SLS nylon with nickel plating.

 DMLS (Direct Metal Laser Sintering) 3D Printing